Wine Tool Museum at Buena Vista Winery

 Since buying Buena Vista in 2011, Boisset has overseen extensive updating - including seismically retrofitting the winery's cellars and caves - with a goal toward preserving and presenting the historic facilities in an engaging and entertaining manner.

-Museum tours are offered daily by appointment at 11 a.m., 1 p.m., and 3 p.m.
-Other experiences available at the winery include a "Be the Count" wine-blending experience, private tastings, barrel tastings, winery tours, and beautiful picnic areas.
+Museum tours are offered by appointment several times daily.
+Other experiences available at the winery include a "Be the Count" wine-blending experience, private tastings, barrel tastings, winery tours, an innovative wine and music pairing, and beautiful picnic areas.
 Please call ahead to make a reservation: 800-926-1266.

 Written by Sonoma Insider Patricia Lynn Henley.